mike-live/parenclitic/README.md

-# Parenclitic Network Generalized Algorithm implementation.
+# Parenclitic Network Generalized Algorithm implementation

 Parenclitic is a Python package which can effectively produce network represenatation from numeric data.